router-protocol/router-chain-docs/docs/voyager/README.md

     icon={<ChainIcon />}
   />
  <Card
-    title="Different Types of use-cases"
+    title="Different Use-cases"
-    description="Learning how to build the different types of cross-chain token transfer use-cases using Voyager" to="/voyager/building-different-use-cases"
+    description="Learning how to build different types of applications by using features enabled by Voyager" to="/voyager/building-different-use-cases"
     icon={<ModulesIcon />}
   />